Everything you need to know about unregistered NDIS providers

 The registration process takes time, money and effort - three things that many smaller providers don’t have a lot of.

-Despite not being registered with the NDIS, many unregistered providers are highly skilled, passionate and dedicated to making life better for people with a disability.
+- Despite not being NDIS registered, many of these providers are highly skilled, passionate and dedicated to making life better for people with a disability.

 - But unlike providers that are registered with the NDIS, unregistered providers do not have to adhere to the quality and safeguards requirements of the NDIS Commission.
 They do not need to conduct audits to show they are compliant with these requirements.
 So when it comes to unregistered providers, it is entirely up to you to determine their quality and safety.
 If you’re in doubt, always ask for certificates or any other proof of qualification.